NetApp/Verda/README.md

-# Ancora - Protecting applications with Astra Control
+# Verda - Protecting applications with Astra Control

 This repo provides guidance on protecting popular Kubernetes applications with NetApp Astra Control by taking app-consistent snapshots and backups.